ddmitov/perl-executing-browser/README.md

 **Configurability:**
 * All settings are stored in a single INI file.
-* Browser root folder can be any folder.
+* Start from any folder.
 * All browser functions are accessible from special URLs.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.
 * 100% of the browser screen area are dedicated to your HTML interface.
-* Single-page or multiple-pages application with an option to start in fullscreen mode.
+* Usefull for both single-page or multiple-page applications with an option to start in fullscreen mode.

 **Development goodies:**
 * PEB can interact with the built-in Perl5 debugger.
 Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
 Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.